gharielsl/minecraft-worldgen-overrides/README.md

 - Anything else.

 ## RuntimeUtil
-RuntimeUtil is a class with static method you can use to modify the terrain and get useful information.
+RuntimeUtil is a class with static methods you can use to modify the terrain and get useful information.

 Methods:
 ```java